 - Mike Lin, sponsored by the Chan Zuckerberg Initiative

-Mike leads development of the miniwdl WDL implementation which provides static analysis and linting for WDL documents
+Mike leads development of the miniwdl WDL implementation which provides static analysis, linting and execution for WDL documents

 - Patrick Magee, DNAstack

 Patrick’s team uses WDL to power all of DNAstack’s pipelines and analytics

 Brian’s team at UCSC (the Computational Genomics Platform) builds infrastructure for analyzing large genomic datasets on clouds.
 This includes Toil, a workflow engine that now supports WDL, and the Dockstore, a platform for sharing WDL-described tools and workflows

 Ohad's team develops dxWDL, a compiler for WDL into native DNAnexus platform workflows, and supports its users